United

 Within the Pentecostal movement, the United Pentecostal Church is quite

 unusual.
-It holds some non-traditional beliefs that separates it from being
+It holds some extra-biblical beliefs that separates it from being

 called Christian.
 It is important to understand that the